 - Learn with the mistakes: realize which method works best with your pet and focus on that instead of repeating the same ineffective methods with your furry friend.

-- Say orders clearly: if one day do you say "sit down" and the next day you say "I want you to sit down", your pet may be confused!
-Ideally, the commands should be one word and very clear, such as "sit", "lie down" and "roll".
+- Say orders clearly: if one day you say “sit down,” and the next day you say “I want you to sit down”, your pet may be confused!
+Ideally, the commands should be one word and very clear, such as “sit”, “lie down,” and “roll.”

 Five tips to get started

-- Start from a puppy: as explained previously, the puppies have more facility to learn faster.
+- Start from a puppy: as explained previously, puppies have more facility to learn faster.
 However, don’t worry!
-Older dogs can also be trained but it will take a little longer and it requires more patience.
+Older dogs can also be trained, but it will take a little longer and require more patience.